scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

     The vi module is not well written or tested at this point.

-The :mod:`~skrf.vi` module holds  classes for GPIB/VISA instruments that are intricately related to skrf, ie mostly VNA's.
+The :mod:`~skrf.vi` module holds  classes for GPIB/VISA instruments that are intricately related to skrf, mostly VNA's.
 The VNA classes were created for the sole purpose of retrieving data so that calibration and measurements could be carried out offline by skrf, control of most other VNA capabilities is neglected.